 Through both injury and the progression of illness I have learnt how to cover up what I can of the physical, the visible.
-But I also have speech issues, auditory challenges, and different forms of memory deficits that I have had to learn how to compensate for and hide as best I can from the rest of the world.
+But I also have speech issues, auditory challenges, and a number of minor (but imposing) memory deficits relating to language and short term memory.
+Deficits that I have had to learn how to compensate for and hide as best I can from the rest of the world.

-Since the first car accident I’ve also been covering up glitches where small moments of my life just disappear, lost through lapses of time that I have no idea where I go!
-And when it happens during conversation I’ve simply had to adapt to filling in the blanks of the words I have missed, for however long I’ve been gone — an art form I think I’ve mastered quite well, if I do say so myself.
+Since the first car accident I’ve also been covering up little glitches where small moments of my life just disappear, lost through blank lapses of time in which I have no idea where I go!
+And when I momentarily check out midway through conversation, I have simply had to adapt to filling in the gaps of the words I have missed during my (hopefully unnoticed) momentary absence — an art form I think I’ve mastered quite well, if I do say so myself.

-Whether “new normals” are formed consciously through rehabilitation and retraining, or subconsciously out of a necessity to function effectively and hold dignity in place. —These strategies do exist to conceal dysfunction far greater than most people realise is occurring.
-Symptoms of injury or illness going unseen to a great extent, even by the people closest to us, and especially by medical professionals through time-poor medical practice.
+Whether “newly formed normals” are formed consciously through rehabilitation and retraining, or subconsciously out of a necessity to function effectively and hold dignity in place.
+These strategies do exist to conceal dysfunction far greater than most people realise is occurring.
+Symptoms of injury or illness going unseen to the greater extent — at times by those closest to us — but especially by the medical community.

 And let’s be honest here … Everyone in this life, healthy, ill or injured, utilises strategies to cover each and every personally perceived flaw of their own, for the sake of their own comfort, dignity or even the kind of vanity that strives for popularity!

 There is one other thing that TBI survivors from old head injuries don’t have, specifically…